tc39/notes/meetings/2019-12/december-4.md

 DRR: exactly

-RKG: Non-normatively, if we were bothered by needing parens in the future, at the point the precedent would become observable, so having it in the spec would be useful then.
+RKG: Non-normatively, if we were bothered by needing parens in the future, at that point the precedent would become observable, so having it in the spec would be useful then.

 DRR: We can change our minds later on precedence.